Catherine Chan, PhD

 PhD, Physiology, UBC

 Major Responsibilities/Research Interests

 Obesity and type 2 diabetes are among the most prevalent chronic diseases and their incidence is increasing as developing countries adopt “westernized” lifestyles.
-My research program has two main foci.
-First, we study the effects of various diets, foods and food derivatives on overall metabolism, insulin secretion and signaling pathways.
+We study the effects of various diets, foods and food derivatives on overall metabolism, insulin secretion and signaling pathways.
 We also are interested in developing, implementing and evaluating lifestyle programs for people living with diabetes.

 To develop skills in critical review of the literature, formulation of research questions and hypotheses, and the execution and presentation of research in the nutrition and metabolism fields.
 Lectures include concepts in experimental design, logistics of data collection and basic statistical analysis.
 The seminar includes practical application of these tools and completion of a critical review to compliment student's research program.
 Normally taken by students in the MSc and PhD in Nutrition and Metabolism during the first year of their graduate studies program.

 Frolich J, Leal J, Johnson S T , Chan C B, Bell RC

 Journal of the Home Economics Institute of Australia.
 2011 January; 18

 Nino Fong R, Fatehi-Hassanabad, Z., Lee SC, Lu H, Wheeler M B, Chan C B.